O sea! day and night I wend thy surf-beat shore,

 Where joyous full of faith, spreading white sails,

-She cleaves the ether mid the sparkle and the foam of day, she cuts the sparkle and scud—
+She cleaves the ether mid the sparkle and the foam of day,

-Or under many a star at night.
+Or under many a star at night,

-A chant for the sailors of all nations:
+A chant for the sailors of all nations,

-I behold the mariners of the world,
+I behold the mariners of the world, sailors of many a ship,

-Sea-captains young or old, and the mates, and all intrepid sailors,
+Sea-captains young or old, and the mates,

-Suckled by thee, old husky nurse, thou sea that unitest nations,
+Suckled by thee, old husky nurse,

-Embodying thee, indomitable, untamed as thee.
+Embodying thee, indomitable, untamed as thee,

-Some drifting helplessly, some with contagious diseases;
+Some drifting helplessly, some with contagious diseases.

 Breezes of land and love set from living shores to you on the living sea, to you O sailors,